kowainik/smuggler/README.md

 * `MinimiseImports` - remove unused imports, including any that may be needed to import typeclass instances.
 This may, therefore, stop the module from compiling.
 * `NoExportProcessing` - do no export processing
-* `AddExplicitExports` - add an explicit list of all available exports if there is none.
+* `AddExplicitExports` - add an explicit list of all available exports (excluding those that are imported) if there is no existing export list.
 You may want to edit it to keep specific values, types or classes local to the module.
+At present, a typeclass and its class methods are exported individually.
+You may want to replace those exports with an abbreviation such as `C(..).
 * `ReplaceExports` - replace any existing module export list with one containing all available exports (which you can, of course, then prune to your requirements).